badboy/fnordig.de/_posts/2025-12-01-incident-report-a-compiler-bug-and-json.md

 [^1]: Memory corruption is never "simple".
 But if it were memory corruption we would expect data to be broken worse or in other places too.
 Not just a string swap in a single place.
 [^2]: That improvement is not yet available to us.
 The application experiencing the issue was compiled using Rust 1.86.0.
 [^3]: Our checklist initially omitted architecture.
 [A mistake we since fixed][arch-commit].
 [^4]: Apparently we do see _some_ errors, but they are so infrequent that we can ignore them for now.
+[^5]: Later Yannis wrote a script that can identify broken builds purely much quicker, just by searching for the right string patterns.